 Dear Mr. King:

 You had there the beginning of a compelling story about police abuse of civil liberties.
-Regrettably you abandoned the original point of the story and switched in mid-stream to a completely different piece–an op-ed expressing your dissatisfaction with the illegality of marijuana.
+Regrettably you abandoned the original point of the story and switched in mid-stream to a completely different piece–an op-ed expressing your dissatisfaction with the illegality of marijuana, details of which is available at Missouri Green Team‘s website.

 Did you interview the police officers performing the questionable roadside stops?
 Did you contact the OR State Police for comment?
 When and where was the hearing in which the Hispanic man’s case was heard and subsequently dismissed?
 What was his name?
 Who was the Judge?
 After twelve years in the business, you are familiar with the fundamental questions a reporter might ask, aren’t you?